|Analogue Signal||Signals which continuously vary in amplitude and frequency and are subject to interference (noise).|

 • Part 1 specifies the requirements for the handling and reporting of data. • Part 2 specifies the requirements on data acquisition and handling systems. • Part 3 will specify the requirements for the performance test of data acquisition and handling systems. • Part 4 will specify the requirements for the installation and on-going quality assurance and quality control of data acquisition and handling systems.

 |EP Regulations (EPR)||Environmental Permitting (England and Wales) Regulations 2010|

 |EWMA||Exponentially Weighted Moving Average

-A method of smoothing a time data incorporating a weighting which will often give more weight to the most recent terms in the time series.
+A method of smoothing data incorporating a weighting which will give more weight to the most recent readings in the series.

 |FLD||First Level Data|

 Merges the IPPC, IED, WID, LCPD and titanium dioxide directives into a single directive